Whoever Digs a Pit, or a Few Words About the Antlion

 While the larva may appear grotesque or even frightening, the adult antlion is elegant and beautiful in its own right (Photo 8).

 One glance at its intricately veined wings confirms its identity as a lacewing.
-In this species, the wings also feature characteristic dark spots.
-Though it superficially resembles a dragonfly, its head — with long, clubbed, curved antennae — clearly marks it as an antlion.
-In contrast, dragonflies have small, nearly invisible antennae (Photo 9).
+In this species, the wings also bear distinctive dark spots.
+Although it superficially resembles a dragonfly, its head with long, clubbed, curved antennae clearly identifies it as an antlion.
+Dragonflies, by contrast, have very small and almost invisible antennae (Photo 9).

 After observation, the adult was released back into the environment where its larva had been found.

-Adult antlions fly rather slowly and clumsily.
-They hunt smaller insects, especially in the evening.
-Their lifespan is short — just a few weeks, during which they reproduce and start the next generation.
+Adult antlions fly slowly and somewhat clumsily.
+They hunt smaller insects, particularly in the evening.
+Their lifespan is short, lasting only a few weeks, during which they reproduce and begin the next generation.

 Personally, observing the antlion’s hunting strategy and developmental stages was a fascinating experience.
 This small and relatively unknown member of our native fauna surely deserves more attention from biology educators and nature enthusiasts alike.